jamesrharwood/equator-guidelines-website/guideline_repos/stard/items/13_information_available.md

 including the final histopathologic diagnosis'.[@R52]

 ## Explanation

-(NB the explanation and example for items 13a and 13b are the same.)

 Some medical tests, such as most forms of imaging, require human handling, interpretation and judgement.
 These actions may